jensendarren/machine-learning-with-python/5-Data-Mining-and-Machine-Learning/README.md

 An example of dimensionality reduction is K-means clustering (we covered earlier in the course).
 There is another (more sophisticated!) way, of course, and that technique is called:

-### Principal Compnent Analysis
+## Principal Compnent Analysis

-The approche finds higher dimensional planes in which to project the dataset onto while still preserving the variance in the data.
+The approch finds higher dimensional planes in which to project the dataset onto while still preserving the variance in the data.
 A popular implementation of this is Singular Value Decomposition (SVD)

 ### Example: Visualizing 4-D Iris Flower Data